-Note: Do not include any personally identifiable information in the eCVSP.
+Note: Do not include any personally identifiable information (PII) in the CVSP.
+The final CVSP approved by FMCSA is required to be posted to a public FMCSA website.

+List grant-funded staff who will complete the tasks discussed in the narrative descriptive sections of the CVSP.
 Positions may be listed by title or function.
 It is not necessary to list all individual personnel separately by line.
 The State may use average or actual salary and wages by personnel category (e.g., Trooper, Civilian Inspector, Admin Support, etc.).
-Additional lines may be added as necessary to capture all of your personnel costs.
+Additional lines may be added as necessary to capture all your personnel costs.